How to Fix “Error: cannot decrypt” in Bitwarden?

 5. Set the Vault Timeout to Never

-1. Launch the Chrome browser and open the Bitwarden extension.
+1. Open Chrome and the Bitwarden extension.

 Set the Vault Timeout to Never in the Bitwarden Extension Settings